top of page

-Obviously, you're going to have just beans for dinner (unless, maybe?) so just in case, you can make Spanish rice and serve it up with some corn tortillas.
-Fun side fact about this dish: my phone keeps autocorrecting the name of this to "Soffits" so that's what I call it to take away from its authenticity even more.
+Obviously, you’re going to have just beans for dinner (unless, maybe?) so just in case, you can make Spanish rice and serve with some corn tortillas.
+Fun side fact about this dish: my phone keeps autocorrecting the name of this to “Soffits” so that’s what I call it to take away from its authenticity even more.

 Ingredients